 Scientifically Oriented Fundamentals of wind energy systems

-The certificate in Scientifically Oriented Fundamentals of Wind Energy Systems (SOF) provides the basic knowledge required to understand the principles behind the economically and ecologically efficient transformation of wind energy.
+The diploma course in Scientifically Oriented Fundamentals of Wind Energy Systems (SOF) provides the basic knowledge required to understand the principles behind the economically and ecologically efficient transformation of wind energy.
 It further provides knowledge about how to design new wind turbines or components of wind turbines beyond the state of the art in wind engineering.
-In addition to improving basic engineering knowledge, this certificate also serves as a basis for studying more technically or methodologically oriented certificates and for studying the complete online M.Sc. program in Wind Energy Systems.
+In addition to improving basic engineering knowledge, this diploma course also serves as a basis for studying more technically or methodologically oriented diploma courses and for studying the complete online M.Sc. program in Wind Energy Systems.

 The students of the SOF diploma course will learn about the basic electrical and mechanical components of wind energy systems, their design requirements and realized constructions and designs.
 They will learn to apply mathematics at an advanced level, which enables engineers to understand the ordinary and partial differential equations describing the behavior of the electrical system, the structural components and the fluid flow of wind turbines.
 They will further be able to solve fundamental relations of electrics, electronics and mechanics of wind turbines.